Williamsburg, Brooklyn: Puerto Rican and Dominican community

 In addition, there have been several cultural events.
 In the past, Southside United HDFC has held Puerto Rican Heritage as well as Dominican Independence Day celebrations, and currently operates El Museo De Los Sures.
 The name "El Museo De Los Sures" roughly translates to "The Museum of the Southside".
 Williamsburg is also home to not one, but two campuses of Boricua College: the Northside campus on North 6th Street, between Bedford Avenue and Driggs Avenue; as well as the East Williamburg/Bushwick campus on Graham Avenue.
 A place popular among Dominican-American residents is the Fula Lounge, where Merengue and Raggaeton artists from the Dominican Republic often frequent.
 Once a year, the Williamsburg/Bushwick community hosts a Puerto Rican Day parade.

 The neighborhood has produced many prominent Latinos.
 Television chef Daisy Martinez, who specializes in Puerto Rican cuisine grew up in the neighborhood.
-The neighborhood also is home to the office of U.S. representative Nydia Velazquez.
+The neighborhood also is home to the office of U.S. representative Nydia Velázquez.
 In addition to this, Williamsburg was the childhood home of City Councilwoman Rosie Méndez, of Puerto Rican descent.
 Williamsburg itself was represented in the City Council by Dominican American Antonio Reynoso.
 The Hispanic sector as a whole was represented in a documentary called Living Los Sures, which documents the lives of Latino residents living in 1984 Southside before gentrification.
 Another documentary in 2013, Toñita's, depicts the Caribbean Social Club, and is named after the club's owner.